ipunkt/laravel-json-api/README.md

 Since Laravel 5.4 has a lot of convenient methods for requesting and asserting you only need the `Ipunkt\LaravelJsonApi\Testing\Concerns\PreparesRequestBody` trait.
 Simply add it to your `Tests\TestCase` use statements.

 The `PreparesRequestBody` provides model to request body transformation methods.

+If you want to provide some kind of login or secure api, then you have to add `Ipunkt\LaravelJsonApi\Testing\Concerns\ModifiesRequestHeaders` to your `Tests\TestCase` or wherever you want to store a token.
+This trait provides token storing and a `->headers()` method to overwrite the headers with the bearer token.